readevalprint/readevalprint.github.com/_posts/2014-07-06-generate-python-with-nltk.md

     ((b+a)+(a/a))
     ((b+a)+(a/b))

-Hummmm.
-Let's see if we can make a solver?!
-Can you guess what I'm getting at?
-Code generation + UnitTests = Robotic programmer overlords!
+Code generation + test cases = Robotic programmer overlords!

     from __future__ import division
     import functools